andreadepolis/DownsideRisk_JBES23/README.md

 The codes were writtend in MATLAB2023a; minor incompatibilities could arisie with versions prior to MATLAB2020a.

 Please, cite as:\
-_Delle Monache, D., De Polis, A., & Petrella, I. (2023).
-Modeling and forecasting macroeconomic downside risk_.\
+Delle Monache, D., De Polis, A., & Petrella, I. (2024). _Modeling and forecasting macroeconomic downside risk._\
-_Journal of Business & Economic Statistics, 1-27_.
+_Journal of Business & Economic Statistics_, 42(3), 1010-1025.

 # Content #
 The main code, `main_sec4.m`, set up the specified model, runs the MCMC algorithm and produces an output file and the plots.